 What other requirements are there?

-Starting or registering a business can be a rather complex process.
-If you need someone to help walk you through all the applicable steps you should talk to the financial specialists at Camino Financial.
-They will help you work through the individual needs for your business such as a Tax number.
+Starting or registering a business can be a somewhat complex process.
+If you need someone to help walk you through all the applicable steps, you should talk to the financial specialists at Camino Financial.
+They will help you work through the individual needs for your business, such as a Tax number.
 However, there are other considerations they can help you with.

-As we’ve discussed in this article, you’ll need a taxpayer identification number in order to file and pay federal taxes.
-And in order to receive an EIN you’ll need to choose a business structure.
+As we’ve discussed in this article, you’ll need a taxpayer identification number to file and pay federal taxes.
+And to receive an EIN, you’ll need to choose a business structure.

-It’s extremely important to understand the laws and rules that govern your business activities.
-Even car shop owners need to understand how and where they can dispose of everything from oil to batteries.
+It’s imperative to understand the laws and rules that govern your business activities.
+Even car shop owners need to know how and where they can dispose of everything from oil to batteries.
 Financial specialists and consultants can help you navigate the legal minefield to understand what applies to your situation.

-It’s no easy task to start and run a small business, and it’s extremely important that you comply with the IRS and all government rules and regulations.
-With so many hurdles to overcome you may get lost before you even get started.
+It’s no easy task to start and run a small business, and it’s vital that you comply with the IRS and all government rules and regulations.
+With so many hurdles to overcome, you may get lost before you even get started.
 That’s why it’s important to work with people who know and understand how the whole process works.